 2 "north-central" US would be more accurate?
 Also change this throughout the ms.

-We have replaced instances of "northern" with north-central.
+Here and elsewhere, we have adopted ‘upper Midwestern US’ throughout ms. as the most spatially precise geographic place name.

 175-176 While that study found little effect of the differences between the PLS and FIA data sets, be sure to cover fully the potential effect of these differences on results of this study.
 One has to presume that the differences in realized niches between historic and present would be substantially smaller if FIA was sampling low density and widespread occurrence of species as did the PLS.

+Please see our response above to Reviewer 1 and the expanded treatment of this question in the Methods and Discussion.

 181-182 Provide evidence that these climate variables have been shown to be strong correlates of tree species presence in previous species distribution modeling studies.
 It is important to do your analysis on climate variables that are known to be ecologically relevant to tree niche dimensions.

-We have added the sentences: These climate variables were chosen because of their relative importance as demonstrated in prior research (Iverson and Prasad 1998) and their use in past climate reconstruction (Maiorano et al. 2013).
-Recent statistical advances have opened the possibility of obtaining temperature and precipitation estimates from historical observations as early as the 1830s (Tipton et al. accepted), however the behaviour of uncertainties for derived variables such as potential evapo-transpiration, which ranked highly in previous work (Iverson and Prasad 1998) are not currently known.

-JWW to add Woodward - moisture availability -
+We have added this sentence: These climate variables represent three major climatic controls on plant distributions: summer warmth, winter minimum temperatures, and moisture availability; these or similar bioclimatic variables are widely used in plant distributional modeling (Woodward 1987, Iverson and Prasad 1998, Maiorano et al. 2013).

 183-185 First, it is a serious stretch to use 1895-1919 climate to represent tree/climate relationships during 1830-1910.
 The verbal statement (without statistical analysis) that the dendro-based PDSI did not change over that period is not very convincing.
 Moreover, the analysis specifically should be done on the climate predictors used in the niche modeling.
 Also, evaluate to what extent does this PDSI index represent trends in Tmin and the other predictors used?

-We have added context to this choice and the implications.
-Using long term records reported in Baker et al (1985) and Burnett et al. (2010) we indicate that the long term trend is overall warming in the region.
-We had previously used PDSI since this was the only available long term record we had access to.
-This change resulted in the inclusion of the folowing senteces in the Methods:
+We respectfully disagree that it is a serious stretch to use 1895-1915 climates to represent 1830-1910 climates.
+The PDSI data shows no evidence of long-term trend between 1800 and 1910, based on a LOESS line fitted to the time series shown in Fig. 1 (see other responses below).
+PDSI correlates well to precipitation (r=X), suggesting that PDSI is a good proxy for precipitation.

+To further address this point, we have added a review of early meteorological records from US military forts.
+These records do indicate some warming in the region (Baker et al, 1985, Burnett et al. 2010).
+We have added the following text to the first paragraph of the results.

-Baker et al. (1985) show long term increases in mean annual temperature at Ft.
-Snelling and other spatially proximate records, while corrected estimates from Fort Leavenworth in Kansas Burnette et al. (2010) show increasing temperatures in all seasons, with faster increases during winter (0.10oC decade-1) than during summer (0.07oC decade-1).
-This implies that historical estimates may be biased by +0.35oC for tmax, by +0.5oC for tmin and +0.15oC for tdiff.
+Early temperature observations from US military forts suggest some warming between the middle 19th and early 20th Centuries, with increases in mean annual temperature at Fort Snelling, Minnesota (Baker et al. 1985) and Fort Leavenworth, Kansas (Burnette et al. 2010).
+The latter shows increasing temperatures in all seasons, with faster increases during winter (0.10oC decade-1) than during summer (0.07oC decade-1).
+Hence, our estimates of historic climate change may be too conservative for Tmin and Tdiff and too large for Tmax (Supplementary Information).

-and in the Results:

-When long term records (Burnette et al., 2010; Baker et al., 1985) are considered, Δtmin increases to approximately round(clim_change[4], 1) + 0.5oC, Δtmax to round(clim_change[2], 1) + 0.35oC and Δtdiff to round(clim_change[2], 1) - 0.15oC.

-Interestingly, these shifts in PLS baseline climate do not result in significant changes to the overall climate envelope for the tree species (compare the paper figure with the figure below), indicating the influence of land use is much larger than for climate for most taxa, and supercedes the shifts from the early 19th to the early 20th century.
+We have used these findings as the basis of a simple sensitivity analysis to the Supplementary Information (Supplementary Figure 3) in which adjust the historic climate data and historic-modern differences based on 19th-century trends observed in the US fort data.
+This analysis is summarized by the following new sentences in the results:

+These patterns are unchanged by a simple sensitivity analysis in which the historical temperature changes are further augmented by the 1850 to 1900 temperature trends (Supplementary Figure 3).

+The patterns of confounding and compounding interactions are insensitive to the incorporation of estimates of 19th century temperature changes from US forts (Burnette et al., 2010) (Supplementary Table 3).